Haznto/my-notes/README.md

 >Measuring programming progress by lines of code is like measuring aircraft building progress by weight.
 — ***Bill Gates***

-So it's not about right much of code but about making it valuable instead.
+So it's not about write much of code but about making it valuable instead.

 Contact Info: